Table of contents

 Dry sugar in the wrong place, such as on the bottom board, will usually fail as a food source because it’s cold down there.
 Bees will move into areas that are relatively warm, and the warmest place outside of the cluster is directly above the cluster.
 No matter how hungry they get, bees will not move down into a colder part of the hive to get food if it means risking torpor.

 Sugar or trash?
+What bees think

 Many beekeepers insist their bees don’t like granulated sugar and, instead of eating it, they take it outside like trash.
 Indeed, if granulated sugar is fed in warm weather when bees are out flying, they will do precisely that.
 If it’s warm enough to fly, it’s warm enough to break cluster and clean house.
 Once the cluster has dissipated, there is no longer a steady supply of rising moisture to wet the granules, so out they go.